symbolverse/symbolverse-promo/README.md

 ## The Vision Ahead

 1. Symbol begins as a minimalist **core**
-2. It grows into a full stack programming framework with **devices**
+2. It grows **devices** into a full stack programming framework
 3. Finally, it awakens as a monochrome text mode **Symbol OS**
-   (chat-like command like interface of the symbolic world).
+   (chat-like command line interface of the symbolic world).